-This is a good segue to use after a project or presentation, and the person’s response will often clue you in on what they’re thinking about.
+This is a good segue to use after a project or presentation.
+The person’s response will often clue you in on their thoughts.
 Then, you can expand on the areas of improvement you noticed.

 3. “Can we debrief on X?”

-Also useful in a project-based environment, but can be utilized anytime to start a feedback conversation.
+This phrase is especially useful in a project-based environment but can be utilized anytime to start a feedback conversation.
 Be sure to give the person time to share their own feelings on the situation.

-This phrase comes in handy particularly when you’re managing someone and you want to check in on how they’re thinking things are going.
-It sets the stage for a feedback conversation that they can lead, rather than feeling surprised by feedback.
+This phrase is handy when checking how your direct report (or peer) thinks things are going.
+It sets the stage for a feedback conversation they can lead rather than leaving them surprised by the feedback.

 5. “This is difficult for me to say...”

-This is most appropriate in more intense, extreme, or challenging situations.
-It can be a good way to prompt or notify someone that you will be providing significant feedback.
-Acknowledging that you’re nervous shows that you want to start a conversation, not make someone feel bad.
+This is most appropriate for intense, extreme, or challenging situations.
+It can be a good way to prompt or notify someone that you will provide significant feedback.
+Acknowledging that you’re nervous shows that you want to start a productive conversation, not cast blame or make them feel bad.

 1. Be conscious of timing

 Put yourself in the shoes of the person about to be given feedback.
-Consider whether they are in the best mindset to receive your feedback, and if you are in an open mindset to give it.
-Strong emotions can cloud a person’s ability to accept feedback, whether it's reinforcing or redirecting.
+Consider whether they are in the best mindset to receive your feedback and if you have the right mindset to give it.
+Strong emotions can cloud a person’s ability to accept feedback, whether it's positive or negative, reinforcing or redirecting.
 Wait for a more neutral time to provide feedback.

 2. Be prepared